 12. Pick an industrial kitchen island with seating for a boho vibe

 Want to create a laid back look?
 Pinch this kitchen island seating idea and mix and match classic metal chairs with a wooden kitchen island – or breakfast bar in a small kitchen – and pile the worktop with house plants to complete the relaxed look.

 13. Go for a simple kitchen island seating in a Shaker-style kitchen

-Make like the Shakers and keep things simple and pratical.
+Make like the Shakers and pick out a kitchen island with seating that is simple and pratical.
 The pared back design of these stools from Plain English fit perfectly in this no-fuss (but also totally gorgeous) kitchen.
 To recreate this look, pick island seating in neutral colours that are a near match to your kitchen cabinets to keep the look cohesive and classic.

 If you love the look, find more Shaker-style kitchen design ideas, over in our gallery.

 - Kitchen island lighting ideas: how to light your kitchen's best feature